pavelpantus/PPAssetsActionController/README.md

 open PPAssetsActionController.xcworkspace
 ```

+## Required Info.plist keys 🔑

+If you're using PPAssetsActionController on iOS10 you need to declare `NSPhotoLibraryUsageDescription`, `NSMicrophoneUsageDescription`, `NSCameraUsageDescription` keys in your application's Info.plist or your app will crash on launch.
+For example refer to Example project's Info.plist.
+For more info read [this article](http://useyourloaf.com/blog/privacy-settings-in-ios-10/).

 ## Feedback 👌

 Feedback is very welcome.
 If you have an idea in mind don't hesitate to ping me on twitter [@pantusp](https://twitter.com/pantusp) or here.